On the clustering properties of produced particles in high-energy $pp$ collisions: Properties of a Minijet

-In the hard-scattering process in the collision of two partons, $a+b \to a'+b'$, the partons $a'$ and $b'$ materialize subsequently as mini-jets.
-The initial $a$ and $ b$ partons may be endowed with an intrinsic transverse momentum $k_T$ of the order of 0.6 to 1.0 GeV/c \cite{Kap78,Fey78,Owe84,Won98}.
-To detect final partons $a'$ and $b'$ in the central rapidity region, the conservation of 4-momentum requires that the initial longitudinal momenta of the colliding partons will be converted essentially into the magnitudes of the transverse momenta and the scattered partons $a'$ and $b'$ will come out azimuthally in nearly back-to-back directions.
-For the scattering of low-$p_T$ partons whose longitudinal momenta are comparable to their intrinsic transverse momenta as we envisage here, we expect approximate back-to-back correlation with considerable fluctuations.
-The signature of a mini-dijet can be taken to be a pair of min-jets whose azimuthal angles are approximately correlated within the range of $\pi-R$ to $\pi + R$.
+In the hard-scattering process in the collision of two partons, $a+b \to a'+b'$, the partons $a'$ and $b'$ materialize subsequently as minijets.
+The initial $a$ and $ b$ partons may be endowed with a small intrinsic transverse momentum $k_T$ of the order of 0.6 to 1.0 GeV/c \cite{Kap78,Fey78,Owe84,Won98}.
+The conservation of 4-momentum requires that the scattered partons $a'$ and $b'$ will come out azimuthally in nearly back-to-back directions.
+The signature of a mini-dijet can be taken to be a pair of minjets whose azimuthal angles are approximately correlated within the range of $\pi-R$ to $\pi + R$.